Shawjinyi/shawjinyi.github.io/_pages/cv.md

 Education
 ======
 * B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Jekyll, University of liverpool, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Social Science, University of Helsinki, 2025 (expected)

 Work experience
 ======